Azure/azure-oam-solution/scripts/README.md

 ## Installing OAM in remote mode

+*Note: Using the ARM template to create an Crossplane installation is far more efficient.
+However if you're working on the project, you may need to test changes to the installation, and using the script directly will give you better visibility.*

 This script can be used on a Linux VM to install minikube, Crossplane, and the Azure provider to manage a remote AKS cluster.

 This has been tested using the UbuntuLTS image - but the script should work on any `apt` based system.